Disclaimer

 root@chroot # useradd -m -G wheel aur

-Set the AUR user's password.
+Set the aur user's password.

 root@chroot # passwd aur